htl-leo-prog-1/programming_fundamentals_cs/exams/2022-11-07-geo-caching/readme.md

 * If the user enters an invalid value (e.g. direction *x*, negative distance), print an error message and keep asking for a correct input until you get one.

 * Calculate and print who much walking the user saved by going directly to the destination instead of walking all the movements.
-Example output: *You have to go 7km south and 3km west to find the "treasure"*.

 ## Example